Fennec fox: Reproduction

-Captive fennec foxes reach sexual maturity at around nine months and mate between January and April.
-They usually breed only once per year.
-The copulation tie lasts up to two hours and 45 minutes.
+Fennec foxes mate for life.
+Captive animals reach sexual maturity at around nine months and mate between January and April.
+Female fennec foxes are in estrus for an average of 24 hours and usually breed once per year; the copulation tie lasts up to two hours and 45 minutes.
 Gestation usually lasts between 50 and 52 days, though sometimes up to 63 days.
-After mating, the male becomes very aggressive and protects the female, and provides her with food during pregnancy and lactation.
+After mating, the male becomes aggressive and protects the female, and provides her with food during pregnancy and lactation.
 Females give birth between March and June to a litter of one to four pups that open their eyes after 8 to 11 days.
 Both female and male care for the pups.
 They communicate by barking, purring, yapping and squeaking.
 Pups remain in the family even after a new litter is born.
 The pups are weaned at the age of 61 to 70 days.
+Adults rear pups until they are around 16 to 17 weeks old.
+The average lifespan in the wild is 10 years.
 The oldest captive male fennec fox was 14 years old, and the oldest female 13 years.

-Diseases
+Predators, parasites and diseases

+African horned owl species such as the Pharaoh eagle-owl prey on fennec fox pups.
+Anecdotal reports exist about jackals and striped hyenas also preying on the fennec fox.
+But according to nomads, the fennec fox is fast and changes directions so well that even their Salukis are hardly ever able to capture it.

 Captive fennec foxes are susceptible to canine distemper virus, displaying fever, mucopurulent ocular discharge, diarrhea, severe emaciation, seizures, generalized ataxia, severe dehydration, brain congestion, gastric ulcers and death.
 Stress because of capture and long-distance transportation are thought to be the causes.

-Predators

-African horned owl species such as the Pharaoh eagle-owl prey on fennec fox pups.
-Anecdotal reports exist about caracals, jackals, and striped hyenas also preying on the fennec fox.
-But according to nomads, the fennec fox is fast and changes directions so well that even their Salukis are hardly ever able to capture it.
+In 2012, a study reported a case of Trichophyton mentagrophytes, a fungus species, in a 2-year-old male.
+It died not too long after contracting the pathogen from anorexia and icterus.
+A 2019 review of the deaths of fennec foxes due to medical conditions or pathogens at the Bronx and Prospect Park Zoos since 1980 found that the majority of such deaths were attributed to neoplasia and infection.
+Most foxes developed infections or medical conditions from atopic dermatitis and other dermatologic diseases, as well as trauma.
+Parasites known to infect the fennec fox include roundworms such as Capillaria and Angiostrongylus vasorum, as well as the alveolate Toxoplasma gondii.

 Threats

 In North Africa, the fennec fox is commonly trapped for exhibition or sale to tourists.
 Expansion of permanent human settlements in southern Morocco caused its disappearance in these areas and restricted it to marginal areas.
+Other factors such as roadwork, seismic surveys, mining, oil fields, commercial expansion and the increased number of human communities in their range are cited as potential threats.